-4. The name, e-mail address, and phone number of a person to contact for further information.
+4. An e-mail address and phone number to contact for further information, or a website that includes this contact information.

 5. The following statement:

 "THIS EQUIPMENT [or identify the type of equipment] HAS AN ENGINE THAT MEETS CALIFORNIA EMISSION STANDARDS UNDER 13 CCR 2423(d)."